DeepPSP/torch_ecg/ROADMAP.md

 ## Other Tasks

 - [ ] Improve test coverage, especially for the newly introduced SSL and Transformer modules.
+- [ ] **Documentation** (in progress): Sphinx is configured and API RST stubs exist under `docs/source/api/`, but many pages are incomplete.
+Remaining work: fill in narrative documentation for all modules, add usage examples, document the SSL module once implemented, and keep API references in sync with newly refactored modules.
 - [ ] Optimize automated documentation generation.
 - [ ] Release more pre-trained weights for SOTA models from PhysioNet/CinC challenges.